LATOYA RUBY FRAZIER

 Art-Making: ‘Zine Project

-In Conversation: LaToya Ruby Frazier, Dr. Esa Davis, Rev. Kyndra Frazier and Gabriel N. Mendes
+In Conversation: LaToya Ruby Frazier, Dr. Esa Davis, Rev. Kyndra Frazier and Gabriel N. Mendes, Ph.D.

 Saturday, January 27, 3pm

-In Conversation: LaToya Ruby Frazier, Abigail DeVille, Ashley James and Yael Lipschutz
+In Conversation: LaToya Ruby Frazier, Abigail DeVille, Alex Kitnick, and Yael Lipschutz

 Saturday, February 3, 3pm

 Bronx-based multidisciplinary artist Abigail DeVille’s work touches upon displacement, migration, marginalization, and cultural invisibility.
-Ashley James is the Assistant Curator of Contemporary Art at the Brooklyn Museum and a scholar whose research reconsiders the relationship between politics, art, and Blackness in the early 1970s.
+Alex Kitnick is Brant Foundation Fellow in Contemporary Arts at Bard College.
+He wrote about Noah Purifoy’s work in May 8 (Winter 2012).
 Yael Lipschutz is an independent curator whose recent exhibitions include “Cameron: Songs for the Witchwoman” at the Los Angeles Museum of Contemporary Art and “Noah Purifoy: Junk Dada” at the Los Angeles County Museum of Art.
 She serves as a Trustee of the Noah Purifoy Foundation.
 Together they join LaToya Ruby Frazier for a discussion about artistic practice, creation and displacement, and the legacy of Noah Purifoy.

-In Conversation: LaToya Ruby Frazier, Shea Cobb and Amber Hasan
+In Conversation: LaToya Ruby Frazier, Shea Cobb, Amber Hasan, and Fred Moten

 Saturday, February 24, 3pm